bruce000000/nv315879153531-temp/_posts/2019-05-13-Its-Monday-th-May-Happy-New-Week-Motivate-your-post-withSTEEMLove-drop-a-link-to-an-undervalued-post-for-possibility-of-resteem-upvote-and-tweet-.md

 ---
 layout: post
-title: 'It's Monday 13th May!
-Happy New Week!
-Motivate your post with#STEEMLove (drop a link to an undervalued post for possibility of resteem upvote and tweet) '
+title: 'Its Monday th May Happy New Week Motivate your post withSTEEMLove drop a link to an undervalued post for possibility of resteem upvote and tweet '
 author: 'felt.buzz'
 categories: [ powerhousecreatives,thealliance,theluvbug,steemlove ]
 image: https://snap1.d.tube/ipfs/QmVeJapCRs78HQXkuHk4XpZ8UH4z5WQ4dG8istSmRsyQ13